korginc/nts-1-customizations/doc/01_assembly.md

 ## Preparing the PCB

 The NTS-1 custom panel reference board is available as open hardware schematics, CAD and PCB data.
 The raw PCB data can be used as-is to order bare boards from a PCB manufacturing service near you.
 KiCAD project files are also provided to simplify the creation of original NTS-1 custom panels.

+Find all necessary files in the [github repository](https://github.com/korginc/NTS-1-customizations).

 The reference design includes a minimal user interface in the form of 10 switches, 8 LEDs and a rotary, and also has Arduino shield compatible expansion connectors and [STM32 Nucleo-style](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html) expansion connectors to simplify prototyping.